 Two standout chapters that I simply have to shout out are the following.
 Notwithstanding the stellar algorithms book that’s in the top spot, the treatment in Data Structures and Algorithms in Java of a couple of crucially important, thematically-related topics—(1) Maps, Hash Tables, Skip Lists, and (2) Graph Algorithms—simply knocked my socks off.
 You’ll find the goods on that pair of topics in chapters 10 and 14, respectively.

 One application of priority queues is sorting, where we are given a sequence of elements that can be compared according to a total order relation, and we want to rearrange them in increasing order (or at least in nondecreasing order if there are ties).
-The algorithm for sorting a sequence S with a priority queue P is quite simple and consists of the following two phases:

 Ah, if only more writers would write with such enviable clarity and precision ✂ Thus, with helpful and unambiguous descriptions such as the example above, Data Structures and Algorithms in Java is replete with the very essence of what makes algorithms tick 💎 The language aesthete—and pragmatist—in me believes that you’ll enjoy this marvelous book.
 I definitely did 🎧

 3. The Nature of Computation (Oxford University Press) by Cristopher Moore and Stephan Mertens 🔦